Conductor, Principal Conductor in Residence

 McKeich began his career as a bassoonist, first learning the instrument from his father, Ross McKeich.
 At 19 years old, he became Associate Principal Bassoon with the Sydney Symphony Orchestra.
-Today, McKeich performs with around the world, and has given over 100 world premieres of new works.
+Today, McKeich performs around the world and has given over 100 world premieres of new works.
 He is also Chief Conductor of the contemporary ensembles Stroma and 175 East.

 Over the years, McKeich has worked with many international orchestras and chamber ensembles, including the New Zealand Symphony Orchestra, ELISION ensemble, Metropole Orkest, Asko Ensemble of Holland, Sydney Symphony, Stroma, Orchestra Filarmonica Italiana, Adelaide Symphony, Armenian Philharmonic, Melbourne Symphony, Lebanese Philharmonic Orchestra, Queensland Symphony, 175 East, Auckland Philharmonia, Christchurch Symphony, Southern Symphonia and the EX Orchestra, to name but a few.
 He has toured China as Conductor of the National Philharmonic Orchestra of New Zealand.